About Me

 Research Interests

-I'm generally interested in zero-knowledge protocols across the entire spectrum—from improving protocol-level efficiency to exploring their applications in both Web2 and Web3.
+I'm generally interested in zero-knowledge protocols across the entire spectrum—from improving protocol-level efficiency to exploring their applications.
 I have experience designing frameworks for efficient ZK systems, implementing both interactive ZK and SNARKs, and integrating ZK tools into production-level systems.
+I am currently developing a post-quantum solution for stateless blockchain, while also preparing a survey on security flaws in contemporary agentic ecosystem.<\p>

 Publications